-We’ve all been there.
 It’s been a long day, you’re exhausted, and your patience is wearing thin.
-Suddenly, your child does something that pushes you over the edge, and you find yourself raising your voice.
+Suddenly, your child does something that pushes you over the edge, and you raise your voice in the heat of the moment.
 Again.

 Yelling at our children is a habit many parents fall into.
 You are not alone.